qualcomm-linux/pkg-camx-dkms/README.md

 ### Branch Protection Rules

-Configure branch protection for `debian/qcom-next`:
+Configure branch protection for `debian/**` and `qcom/**`:

 - Restrict deletions.
 - Require pull requests before merging.
 - Block force pushes.
 - Add `build / build-debian-package` as a required status check.
+- Add the `qcom-service-bot` account with admin rights
+- Add the Admin role to the branche protection ruleset so that the qcom-service-bot can push directly to those branches
 ### Additional Settings

 - Enable **"Automatically delete head branches"** for pull requests.